bjaan/roland-juno-g-display-replacement/README.md

 6. Fold the flat cable over

-7. Now stick the red board on the other side, aligning the flat cable with double-sided tape on the other sides and reconnect the flat cable.
+7. Now stick the red board on the other side, aligning the flat cable with double-sided tape on the other side and reconnect the flat cable.

       You end up with a unit like this now: